 Suspension from work

 Suspension is when an employee is told by their employer not to attend their place of work or to carry out any work at all.
-Read on for more information about what it means to be suspended and an employee’s rights while suspended.
+At Lincs Law Employment Solicitors, we want to help and we set out information about what it means to be suspended and an employee’s rights while suspended below.
+However, if you have been suspended and you would like to discuss your situation with a specialist, qualified, employment law solicitor, please call us on 01522 440512 for a free consultation

 Reasons for suspension